From Flute to Sylphyo Electronic Flute

-Whistle and bagpipe players can also find adapted fingerings.
-And to get closer to the more simple 6-hole instruments, the Sylphyo also provides a special six-hole fingering, with many variations, allowing you to choose between different modes ranging from ionian to locrian, but also a full range of diatonic simple or double modes with minor, augmented, dominant, oriental or gypsy.
-All the six-hole fingerings allow you to add a sharp or a flat to any note using the pinky finger keys, providing a full chromatic scale in most of the cases.
+For those accustomed to simpler 6-hole instruments, the Sylphyo provides special six-hole fingerings.
+These fingerings come with many variations, allowing players to choose between different modes ranging from Ionian to Locrian.
+Additionally, it includes a full range of diatonic simple or double modes, encompassing minor, augmented, dominant, oriental, or gypsy scales.
+All six-hole fingerings on the Sylphyo allow for the addition of a sharp or a flat to any note using the pinky finger keys, thereby providing a full chromatic scale in most cases.

 This extensive range of fingering options and the flexibility to switch between different playing styles make the Sylphyo a versatile instrument, suitable for a wide array of musical genres and player preferences.